Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 Officer - 0:22:44

-That's right, yeah, they're held for the long term, that is the view, so we wouldn't be
+That's right, yeah, they're held for the long term, that is the view, so we wouldn't belooking to sell or dispose of them at the moment because we'd have to realise they're

 a loss.